utkarshyadav009/Digit-Recognition-CMP304-Project/README.md

 used SFML library for GUI
 the number 6 and 9 do not get recogenised properly in this version, maybe due to the limited training data provided

-A report document is added to the project with explanation of how the neural network functions and what formuila's it uses.
+A report document is added to the project with explanation of how the neural network functions and what formula's it uses.
 Demo video: https://youtu.be/QLE3xwZhBds